svlad-90/DLT-Message-Analyzer/md/plant_uml/plant_uml.md

 > It will be automatically copied to the build directory as part of the CMake or QTCreator build.
 >
 > In other words - this feature should work out of the box.

+> **Note!**
+>
+> Plugin allows the client to explicitly specify the path to the plantuml tool, in case if the default path is not suitable or, for any reason, it does not work.
+> Search the "Plantuml settings" paragraph below on this page.
 ----

 ----